pluskid/Mocha.jl/examples/AWS/README.md

 When the build completes take a look at the folder and notice that it now contains an executable named `julia`.
-We want to link that executable into the PATH so issue this command, `sudo ln -s -f ~/julia/julia /usr/local/bin/julia`
+We want to link that executable into the PATH so issue this command, `sudo ln -s -f ~/julia/julia /usr/local/bin/julia`.
+This allows you to issue the `julia` command from anywhere and it will launch the REPL or invoke julia to run a program.

 Open the new executable with `julia` and run `Pkg.add("Mocha")`.
 Follow a successful Mocha installation with `Pkg.test("Mocha")`.